-Some of HIAG’s sites are located on the courses of rivers, and have hydroelectric plants that were important energy sources for previous industrial operations.
+A few of HIAG’s sites are located on the courses of rivers, and have hydroelectric plants that were important energy sources for previous industrial operations.
 Due to their integration in site structures, HIAG has gradually taken over the operation and maintenance of these facilities, repairing and modernising the plants in recent years.
-Today, they are being used again to produce electricity at three sites in the Zurich highlands, in Biberist and in Diesbach.
-In 2018, five small hydroelectric plants with an installed capacity of about 2 MW generated a total of about 5’670’961 kWh of electricity from renewable energy, which corresponds to the average annual requirement of about 1’400 homes.
-The 2018 output in Diesbach corresponds to only 8.5 months, as the turbine was out of service for quite some time following a fatigue break.
-Furthermore, due to the hot summer and the correspondingly low water levels, the hydroelectric plants in Biberist (SO), Schönau (ZH), Floos (ZH) and Oberaathal (ZH) produced less energy or were idle.
+Today, they are being used again to produce electricity at the sites in the Zurich highlands, in Biberist and in Diesbach.
+In 2019, five small hydroelectric plants with an installed capacity of about 2 MW generated a total of about 6,534,610 kWh of electricity from renewable energy, which corresponds to the average annual requirement of about 1,600 homes.

-In Aathal (ZH),hydroelectricity is important for both the canton of Zurich and the historic preservation office.
-Three of the 12 power plants in the hydroelectric power chain that stretches through this region are expected to receive renovation subsidies from the canton in the medium term based on a concept drafted by HIAG.
-These protected energy sources will therefore be maintained according to historic preservation principles, and HIAG will be able to operate the three hydroelectric plants in Aathal economically and for long term.
+In Aathal (ZH), the hydroelectric issue is important for both the canton of Zurich and the historic preservation office.
+Three of the 12 power plants in the hydroelectric power chain that stretches through this region should receive renovation subsidies from the canton in the medium term based on a concept drafted by HIAG.
+These protected energy sources will therefore be maintained according to historic preservation principles, and HIAG will be able to operate the three hydroelectric plants in Aathal economically and in the long term.

 When creating housing projects, HIAG pays attention to the careful use of resources and strives to optimise the energy footprint, taking into account the needs of future residents throughout the entire cycle of use.
-The certification approach varies depending on the starting point with regard to use, anchor tenants and existing building structure.
-In recent years, HIAG’s structures have received Minergie and LEED certifications, and for protected building structures, GEAK certification.
+The certification approach varies depending on the starting point with regard to use, anchor tenants and existing building substance.
+In recent years, HIAG’s building substances have received Minergie and LEED certifications, and for protected building substance, GEAK certification.

-HIAG promotes the use of public transport and therefore does not provide a fleet of vehicles for its employees.
+HIAG promotes the use of public transport and consciously refrains from providing a fleet of vehicles for its employees.
 Employees who need to travel frequently receive general or half-fare transport passes.
 Employees also have access to Mobility Carsharing, and those who travel often by train or who work at various sites receive mobile technical equipment.
-HIAG also supports mobility vehicle stations at its sites whenever possible.
+Mobility planning is generally also one of the focal points of site development.
+HIAG also supports mobility vehicle stations at its sites whenever possible; for example, at the Kunzareal site in Windisch.
+Furthermore, in December 2019, the Walzmühle site in Frauenfeld was directly connected to the Frauenfeld railway station via its own bus stop.

 Quality in architecture and urban planning

-Site redevelopment is an intensive communication task in which the requirements of policies, historic preservation, existing users, the local public and sometimes organisations must be taken into account, in addition to the legal conditions for construction and planning.
+Site redevelopment is an intensive communication task in which the requirements of policies, historic preservation, existing users, the local public and sometimes organisations must be taken into account in addition to the legal conditions for construction and planning.
 In order to deal with these complex interests, competition procedures are frequently held by invitation for urban planning issues and master plan procedures.
-Interests are recognised and dealt with by means of concrete contributions in multi-level processes and in committees where important stakeholders are represented.
-HIAG can thus reconcile its entrepreneurial vision for the site with the parties involved and at the same time feed proposals featuring premium urban planning and architectural quality into its processes.
-Since HIAG remains the sites’ longterm owner, elements of operational strategy can also be introduced very early on, in order to support the development of an independent identity at the sites and to spark new life in vibrant quarters.
+Interests are recognised and dealt with by means of concrete contributions in two or multi-level processes and in committees where important stakeholders are represented.
+HIAG can thus reconcile its entrepreneurial vision for the site with the parties involved and at the same time feed proposals featuring premium urban planning and architectural quality, and in particular sociocultural themes such as biodiversity, into its processes.
+Lively parks where unique biodiversity can develop are included in urban planning.
+There is potential for a high-quality living environment around these parks.
+For example, a habitat with its own flora and fauna was created at “The Hive” campus in Meyrin.
+Around 70 kg of honey are produced annually from five beehives.
+Residents can watch the beekeepers at work with their bees.
+The sale of “The Hive” campus’ own honey strengthens identification with the site and offers the opportunity for individual contact.
+Since HIAG is a long-term owner of its sites, it can introduce and foster projects such as those at “The Hive” campus and thus considerably support the development of a unique site identity and vibrant quarter life.

 Cooperation with educational institutions